 While individual remittances are not a replacement for structural-level U.S. international development programs, the funds many TPS holders provide to family abroad have an outsized benefit in maintaining some level of economic stability in their home countries.
 In 2017, individuals living in the U.S. sent over $148 billion in remittances around the globe, with such funds representing over 15 percent of the GDP of TPS states like Haiti, Honduras, and El Salvador.

-The TPS program is also a valuable foreign policy tool.
+The Temporary Protected Status also helps the U.S. by being a valuable foreign policy tool.
 This is evidenced by the case of U.S. policy towards Venezuela, a state recently designated for TPS that has been subject to American sanctions since 2006.
 Throughout the Trump administration, however, these sanctions routinely expanded in both scale and scope targeting wide swathes of the Venezuelan economy as opposed to selectively targeting the regime of Nicolás Maduro.
 In large part, these actions were undertaken to spur the overthrow of the Maduro regime — a longtime political adversary of the United States.

 Building off of this pressure, in 2019 the U.S. recognized an alternative government of Venezuela, led by embattled politician Juan Guaidó, in furthering its efforts to remove the Maduro regime from power.
 The wrangling between the two leaders intensified the nation’s already tenuous economic and political conditions and spurred even more Venezuelans to flee, with 5.4 million estimated to have departed as of January 2021.